Rack Repair Services

-Rack systems are highly engineered, high performance structures that are designed to carry more than ten times the self-weight of the structure.
-Daily abuse, neglect, adding new rack, modifying or reconfiguring old rack can compromise the integrity of those systems in ways that goes beyond dents, rust, or chipped paint.
+Rack systems are highly engineered, high-performance structures.
+They are designed to carry more than ten times the self-weight of the structure.
+Daily abuse, neglect, adding new rack, modifying or re-configuring old rack can compromise the integrity of those systems.

 Rack Frame Repair